linkedin/dynamometer/README.md

   All of these files must be placed somewhere on HDFS where the various jobs will be able to access them.
   They should all be in the same folder, e.g. `hdfs:///dyno/fsimage`.

-  All of these steps can be automated with the `upload-fsimage.sh` script, e.g.:
+  All these steps can be automated with the `upload-fsimage.sh` script, e.g.:
   ```
   ./bin/upload-fsimage.sh 0001 hdfs:///dyno/fsimage
   ```